biocoder/Perl-for-Bioinformatics/README.md

             yum install expat expat-devel

      * _**RNAfold:**_ RNAfold is slow and does not work for sequences over 4000bp in length.
-I am working in including an alternative secondary structure prediction program instead of RNAfold.
+I am working on including an alternative secondary structure prediction program instead of RNAfold.
 Meanwhile you may skip running RNAfold module by not issuing the `--rnafold` option with `ncRNAScan`.

 * Caveats: